-Not only do seminars such as these support your brand, they can attract family and friends of your clients…and while friends of clients may not show at first, trust us they will once your events reach “high quality” status.
+Not only do seminars such as these support your brand, but they can also attract family and friends of your clients…and while friends of clients may not show up at first, trust us they will once your events reach “high quality” status.
 Consequently, even if clients don’t bring friends to events, they will ultimately deepen their relationship with your company, heightening the chances that they will refer someone to you.

 4. High-Quality Websites

 If there’s anything we understand forward and backward, it’s online marketing – and no matter what anyone else tells you, a well-designed website is ESSENTIAL for the modern-day business.
 Why?
 Because it’s a highly valuable extension of the brand name you have worked so diligently to create.
-Existing clients will visit your company’s website to track down quick information, while potential clients will scan your site, looking for reasons to call for an appointment, product question or service query.
+Existing clients will visit your company’s website to track down quick information, while potential clients will scan your site, looking for reasons to call for an appointment, product question, or service query.
 Presenting your company’s services and values in a clear, meaningful fashion is of primary importance – as one of your most powerful marketing tools, it shouldn’t be handed off to some college student in a dorm room to work on between classes.

-If your business’ website comes off as being pedestrian, dated or looking like it stepped off a generic template – i.e. it doesn’t effectively convey your brand, personality and modern capabilities – a prospect will likely look elsewhere for other competitors offering the same or similar services, products, etc.
+If your business’ website comes off as being pedestrian, dated, or looking like it stepped off a generic template – i.e. it doesn’t effectively convey your brand, personality, and modern capabilities – a prospect will likely look elsewhere for other competitors offering the same or similar services, products, etc.

 5. Client Communication

-Here’s an eye-opening fact you may not be aware of: Experts say the best companies communicate with its clients 63 times each year.
+Here’s an eye-opening fact you may not be aware of: Experts say the best companies communicate with their clients 63 times each year.
 Sound like a lot?
 In reality, it actually ISN’T – there are client communication websites and tools that exist such as Forefield and MarketingLibrary.net that can offer you weekly economic commentaries that can be forwarded to clients, with many of them that can be branded with your company logo and include a “quote of the week” or quirky riddle…something that will engage clients and cement their relationship with you.
 In so doing, some of your most prized clients may forward these emails to their own network, thus adding to your referral base.